VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

   * servers: (Table) Key/value pair list.
 On the left hand side you must specify the name of a language server.
 On the right hand side you must provide a list of filetypes, this can be any pattern supported by the `FileType` autocommand.

   * format_opts: (Table).
 These are the options you can pass to [vim.lsp.buf.format()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.format()).

+When you enable async formatting the only argument in `format_opts` that will have any effect is `formatting_options`, the rest will be ignored.

 ```lua
 local lsp = require('lsp-zero').preset({})